movementlabsxyz/MIP/MIP/mip-16/README.md

 Note that we first need a zkMoveVM to develop this approach.

 #### Fast-finality settlement
-In our metwork, we will offer _fast-finality settlement_ (FFS) where _validators_ verify state transitions (and blocks) and interact with a contract, `StakingK`, that may live[^2] on Ethereum mainnet.
+In our network, we will offer _fast-finality settlement_ (FFS) where _validators_ verify state transitions (and blocks) and interact with a contract, `StakingK`, that may live[^2] on Ethereum mainnet.

-The costs incurred by the validators plus the cost of posting the attestations to Ethereum mainnet have to be factored in the ${SetlFees}$.
+The costs incurred by the validators plus the cost of posting the attestations to Ethereum mainnet have to be factored in into the ${SetlFees}$.

 > [!WARNING]
-We have bnot finalised the FFS details yet so it may be premature to try and define fees for this mechanism.
+We have not finalised the FFS details yet so it may be premature to try and define fees for this mechanism.
 It also pertains to _staking_ which is not fully fledged yet.

 > [!TIP]
 **Proposal 4**: The simplest approach seems to implement a fraud-proof fee mechanism and publish state roots to Ethereum mainnet.